 A large American vulture found in the high Andes.

-Placed out of service at San Diego on17 January 1946 and stricken from the List of District Craft on 7 February 1946, she was transferred to the Maritime Commission for disposal on 24 July 1946.
+Ultimately placed out of service at San Diego on 17 January 1946 and stricken from the List of District Craft on 7 February 1946, she was transferred to the Maritime Commission for disposal on 24 July 1946.